AdhamKhouly/desk-reservation-attendance-system/README.md

 ## ⚙️ System Overview

-The system manages the complete lifecycle:
+The system manages the full lifecycle:

 1. Users browse floors and desks
 2. Users reserve desks based on rules